Controversial Reddit communities: FindBostonBombers

 Following the Boston Marathon bombing in April of 2013, members of the subreddit r/FindBostonBombers wrongly identified several people as suspects, including a 17-year-old track athlete and a 22-year-old Brown University student who had been missing since March.
 The missing student's body was found in the Providence River in Rhode Island on April 25, 2013, as reported by the Rhode Island Health Department.
 The cause of death was found to be suicide.
 The subreddit was later made private.

-Reddit general manager Erik Martin later issued an apology for this behavior, criticizing the "online witch hunts and dangerous speculation" that took place in these investigation-oriented communities.
+Reddit general manager Erik Martin later apologized for this behavior, criticizing the "online witch hunts and dangerous speculation" that took place in these investigation-oriented communities.
 In September 2013, Reddit admins banned a similar subreddit dedicated to finding the Navy Yard shooter(s).
 These events were dramatized in TV shows The Newsroom and The Good Wife.

 GenderCritical

 The subreddit r/GenderCritical, which had 64,400 users, described itself as "Reddit's most active feminist community" for "women-centred, radical feminists" to discuss "gender from a gender-critical perspective".
 Described by Jillian York of the Electronic Frontier Foundation as "a subreddit where transphobic commentary has thrived", the subreddit frequently hosted posts asserting that transgender women are not women.
 On June 29, 2020, the subreddit was "banned for violating Reddit's rule against promoting hate".
 After r/GenderCritical was banned, several of its users migrated to Ovarit, a trans-exclusionary radical feminism-centered website similar to Reddit.
+It permanently shut down in April 2025.

 Gore subreddits

 The subreddit r/WatchPeopleDie featured media depicting real-life human deaths, such as workplace accidents, vehicular manslaughter, gun violence, suicides, and various forms of homicide.
 After it disseminated links to video of the 2019 Christchurch mosque shootings, the sub was banned.
 The similar subreddit r/Gore was banned at the same time, as was r/WPDTalk, a subreddit for discussion on what went on in r/WatchPeopleDie.

 The sub had previously been quarantined for over half a year, but less than a day after the Christchurch shootings, Reddit banned it completely for violating Reddit's policy against "glorifying or encouraging violence".
 Moderators of the subreddit had initially allowed the video to be shared.

+WatchPeopleDie (WPD) subsequently relaunched as a standalone website.